LLNL/Silo/docs/files.md

   :---|:---
   `file` | The Silo database `file` handle.

 * **Returned value:**

   A void pointer to the low-level driver's file handle on success.
   NULL(0) on failure.

 * **Description:**

-  This method is used to obtain the low-level driver's `file` handle.
+  This method is used to obtain the low-level driver's file handle.
-  For example, one can use it to obtain the HDF5 `file` id.
+  For example, one can use it to obtain the HDF5 `hid_t` returned from the `H5Fopen`/`H5Fcreate` call.
   The caller is responsible for casting the returned pointer to a pointer to the correct type.
   Use `DBGetDriverType()` to obtain information on the type of driver currently in use.

-  When the low-level driver's `file` handle is grabbed, all Silo-level operations on the `file` are prevented until the `file` is UNgrabbed.
+  When the low-level driver's file handle is grabbed, all Silo-level operations on `file` are prevented until `file` is UNgrabbed.
   For example, after a call to DBGrabDriver, calls to functions like `DBPutQuadmesh` or `DBGetCurve` will fail until the driver is UNgrabbed using `DBUngrabDriver()`.

   Notes: